Jack White: 2024–present: Resurgence, No Name and Frozen Charlotte

 On July 19, 2024, White distributed test pressings of his upcoming sixth solo studio album by secretly including copies of it with purchases made at Third Man Records locations.
 Select tracks from the mysterious new album premiered on the WDET radio station that same day.
 White later announced the album to be called No Name, which was released on August 2, 2024.
 It received acclaim from critics, who noted his return to blues, the album's raw nature and the similarity to the sound he championed with the White Stripes.
 The Detroit Free Press said White's album-release methodology "made a stand for rock mystique".
 White commenced the “No Name Tour” on July 27, 2024.
 Shows on the first leg of the tour took place in small, club-like venues and were announced only days before they happened.
 The first leg of the tour consisted of 43 ticketed shows in the United States, Denmark, Norway, Sweden, South Korea, and the United Kingdom.
 On November 15, 2024, White announced the second leg of the tour, consisting of 52 higher-ticketed shows in another eight countries, from November 17, 2024, to May 24, 2025.
-As of December 14, 2024, all but 5 of White's 2025 tour dates have sold out.
+As of December 14, 2024, all but five of White's 2025 tour dates have sold out.

+In January 2025, the White Stripes were nominated a second time for the Rock and Roll Hall of Fame.
 In April 2025, during a sold out two-show stint at The Salt Shed in Chicago, Illinois, the venue debuted the "Jack White Vintage Poster Experience," an art exhibit in its adjacent Elston Electric Arcade featuring an array of White-related promotional touring posters from over the years.
+In November 2025, they were inducted by Iggy Pop into the Rock And Roll Hall of Fame.
+Jack accepted the award for the band and gave a speech written by him and Meg.
+He said, "she said she's very sorry she couldn't make it tonight, but she's very grateful for the folks who have supported her throughout all the years, it really means a lot to her tonight."
+He also read a poem dedicated to her.
+That same month, at the 86th Thanksgiving Day game, White performed at the Detroit Lions's halftime show with Eminem.

+In 2026, White opened his first public art exhibition, "These Thoughts May Disappear", which ran from May to September 2026.
+In July 2026, he quietly listed his eighth studio album, Frozen Charlotte, on presale for July 10, 2026.